Tuesday, April 30, 2019

 "I thought we could keep him for a while," William surmised.

-A lot of children's fairy tales are kind of creepy with strangers creeping into your house while you sleep.
+A lot of children's fairy tales are kind of terrifying with strangers creeping into your house while you sleep.
 In any event, capturing the Easter Bunny and keeping him as a pet wasn't going to happen.
 Just take a guess who would be cleaning the cage.
 No thanks.
 I don't want any part of abducting the Easter Bunny or the Tooth Fairy for that matter.

 And forget about trapping Santa.
 The dude is like a clown with super powers.